Poinsett Bridge

 The Full Story

-Today the bridge is part of the Poinsett Bridge Heritage Preserve, managed by the South Carolina Department of Natural Resources.
-The preserve offers hiking trails through the surrounding forest, and the bridge is listed on the National Register of Historic Places.
+The bridge sits inside the Poinsett Bridge Heritage Preserve, managed by the South Carolina Department of Natural Resources.
+The preserve expanded by 283 acres in 2024, tripling its size.
+Hiking trails wind through the surrounding forest, and the bridge is listed on the National Register of Historic Places.
+It's a beautiful spot during the day, all creek water and stone and filtered light through the tree canopy.
+At night, it becomes something else.